I’m a firm believer in the value of personal assessment. The better you know yourself, the easier it is to “work to your strengths.”

 - Basic analysis (free)

-- Purchase the book and take the test inside The People Code: It’s All About Your Innate Motive
+- Purchase (or borrow) the book and take the test inside The People Code: It’s All About Your Innate Motive

 Of these, I recommend one of the latter two.
 The basic analysis will just give you your primary colour, which is fine but there is so much more information available when you have a full assessment.

-It’s also helpful to have the book as a reference as it’s choc-a-bloc with details about all the colours and how they interact with each other.
+The best option is to get the book.
+You can probably find it at your local library if you don’t want to buy it.
+It’s helpful to have the book as a reference as it’s choc-a-bloc with details about all the colours and how they interact with each other.

 With a little practice you’ll be able to identify other people’s primary colours fairly quickly and will find it easier to interact with them in a way that benefits both of you.